 - 1961: The then Soviet Union conducted a nuclear test at Novaya Gemalya.

-- 1961: The route to negotiate a truce between Katanga troops and UN forces, the plane carrying UN Secretary-General Daghmarskjold crashed under mysterious circumstances near Nidra Rhodesodia, killing him and 15 others.
+- 1961: On the route to negotiate a truce between Katanga troops and UN forces, the plane carrying UN Secretary-General Daghmarskjold crashed under mysterious circumstances near Nidra Rhodesodia, killing him and 15 others.

 - 1967: Nagaland adopted English as the official language.